fireundubh/playwithfire/unity.md

 :--- | :---
 [Turning a release build into a debug build](/unity/turning-a-release-build-into-a-debug-build) | ADVANCED.
 You do not need to do this unless you use debug logging and want Assembly-CSharp line numbers in call stacks.
-[Patchwork Design Patterns](/unity/patchwork-design-patterns) | How to use Patchwork attributes for common problems
+[Patchwork Design Patterns](/unity/patchwork-design-patterns) | How to use Patchwork attributes for common problems [Patchwork Project Structure](/unity/patchwork-project-structure) | How to structure a Patchwork project